-In Chief Architect Viewer, there are different types of views: Each view displays in a view window.
+Each view displays in a view window and can show the model from a different perspective.
 While multiple views can be open and display on screen, only one view window can be active at any given time.
-See "Working in Multiple Views" on page 36.
+See "3D Views" on page 35 and "Working in Multiple Views" on page 26.